Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious Campaign

-The company rolled out its #FasterChef campaign that the actor Kunal Roy Kapoor featured, which was focused on good food and the joy of sharing the same.
+The company rolled out its #FasterChef campaign the actor Arjun Kapoor featured, which was focused on good food and the joy of sharing the same.
 Most of the Licious campaigns are focusing on the same.

 Licious - Awards and Achievements